Darts: Games

 Many games can be played on a dartboard, but the term "darts" generally refers to a game in which one player at a time throws three darts per turn.
 The throwing player must stand so that no portion of their feet extends past the leading edge of the oche, but may stand on any other portion and/or lean forward over it if desired.

 A game of darts is generally contested between two players, who take turns.
-The most common objective is to reduce a fixed score, commonly 301 or 501, to zero ("checking out") with the final dart landing in either the bullseye or a double segment to win.
-Not all three darts need to be thrown on the final turn; the game can be finished on any of the three darts.
+Each player begins with the same initial score, commonly 301 or 501.
+Each turn, the points that a player earns are subtracted from their score.
+The first player to reduce their score to exactly zero ("check out"), with the final dart landing in either the bullseye or a double segment, is the winner.
+On the final turn, not all three darts need to be thrown; the game can be finished on any of the three darts.
 When two teams play, the starting score is sometimes increased to 701 or even 1001; the rules remain the same.

 A throw that reduces a player's score below zero, to exactly one, or to zero but not ending with a double or bullseye is known as "going bust".
 The player's score is reset to its value at the start of that turn, and any remaining throws in the turn are forfeited.

 In some variants, a player who busts has their score reset to its value before the individual dart that caused the bust.
 This rule (referred to as a "Northern Bust" in London) is considered by some players to be a purer version of the game.
 Under the standard rules above, a player left with a difficult finish (e.g. 5 and one dart remaining) might deliberately bust in order to revert to an earlier score that would allow an easier finish.
 Under Northern Bust rules, though, doing so would leave them on 5.

 A darts match is played over a fixed number of games, known as legs.
 A match may be divided into sets, with each set being contested as over a fixed number of legs.

 Although playing straight down from 501 is standard in darts, sometimes a double must be hit to begin scoring, known as "doubling in", with all darts thrown before hitting a double not being counted.
 The PDC's World Grand Prix uses this format.

 The minimum number of thrown darts required to complete a leg of 501 is nine.
 The most common nine-dart finish consists of two 180 maximums followed by a 141 checkout (T20-T19-D12), but there are many other possible ways of achieving the feat.
 Three 167s (T20-T19-Bull) is considered a pure or perfect nine-dart finish by some players.